arestivo/slides/markdown/javascript.md

 # Await

-The keyword *await* makes *JavaScript* wait until a promise settles and returns its result.
+The keyword *await* makes *JavaScript* wait until a promise settles and returns its result:

 * *Await* only works inside *async* functions.
-* This uses the event loop mechanism; the code is suspended until the promise settles and a new call back is added to the *event queue*.
+* *Await* uses the event loop mechanism; the code is suspended until the promise settles and a new *callback* is added to the *event queue*.
-* So, no CPU resources are wasted.
+  This way, no CPU resources are wasted.

-* It's just a more elegant way to use sequential promises.
+It's just a more elegant way to use sequential promises:

 ```javascript
 async function foo() {